Careers at SCU

 A Great Place to Work

 Recognized multiple times as a great college to work for, SCU is a place full of fun, passionate faculty, administration and staff.
-We have good eateries and shopping nearby, and great recreational opportunites and an emphasis on a healthy work-life balance.
+We have good eateries and shopping nearby, and great recreational opportunities and an emphasis on a healthy work-life balance.

 Healthy Environment